gammu/gammu/docs/manual/protocol/discovering.rst

 -----------

-Download `Portmon`_, which allows to capture bytes sent and received by ready binary software.
+Download `Portmon`_, which allows one to capture bytes sent and received by ready binary software.

 .. _Portmon: http://technet.microsoft.com/en-us/sysinternals/bb896644.aspx